python-mode/python-mode/readme.md

 ***Do check for sensitive information in the file before submitting.***

+Please, also provide more contextual information such as:

+* your Operational System (Linux, WIndows, Mac) and which version
+* the `vim --version` output
+* which is your default python (`python --version`)
+* the python version that vim has loaded in your tests:
+    * `:PymodePython import sys; print(sys.version_info)` output.
+* and if you are using virtualenvs and/or conda, also state that, please.

 # Frequent problems

 Read this section before opening an issue on the tracker.